fieldstrength/shiva/README.md

 ### Usage

-##### Installation

-It is recommended to install with Stack.

-This package needs [my branch](https://github.com/BlackBrane/Microsoft-Translator-Haskell) of the MicrosoftTranslator package, and using Stack is the the easiest way to ensure that this correct version of that dependency is used.

 ##### API access

 Translation is performed via the Microsoft Translator API, which is free for up to 2M characters per month.